Open to Opportunities · Chicago, IL

 Resume & Contact

-Actively exploring Senior PM and AI-enabled product leadership roles.
+Actively exploring Senior Product and Program Management roles, plus AI-enabled product leadership.
 If something looks like a fit, or you just want to talk, I'd genuinely enjoy the conversation.

 Get in touch